Add this page to your book

 Shared folders can be used to disseminate useful templates so other organizations can benefit from your work.
 They can also be used to make specific reports and/or results available to other Staff Client users.

 Subfolders contain a folder management interface.
-Clicking on the small page icon displays the subfolder contents as well as offering a management interface at the top of the display.
-The “Manage Folder” option allows for creation, deletion, sharing, hiding and changing the current subfolder while the “Manage Folder Contents” option gives the user options for managing the templates, reports and output in contained in the subfolder.
+To see the list of subfolders, click on the arrow or folder icon next to the main folder (Templates, Reports, Output).
+Clicking on the subfolder name next to the small page icon displays the subfolder contents as well as offers a management interface at the top of the display.
+The “Manage Folder” option allows for creation, deletion, sharing, hiding, and changing the current subfolder while the “Manage Folder Contents” option gives the user options for managing the templates, reports, and output in contained in the subfolder.

 Components may be moved from one folder to another, as well.
 To do this, check the box next to the component to be moved.
-Then, select “Move selected template/report/output(s) to a different folder” from the dropdown menu.
+Then, select “Move the selected template/report/output(s) to a different folder” from the dropdown menu.
+Click Submit.

 Shared Folders > Templates > terran > Help Desk > Bills > Daily Cash Report

-You may also use browse through lists of existing reports.
+There is a list of Available Reports Templates in this document.
+You may also browse through lists of existing reports in the staff client.
 Good places to look for reports are:

 You may also use the search function at the top of the screen.
 We recommend typing in your keywords into the Template Query box but leaving the All Fields and All Folders dropdowns as-is: